Julie A Wolin, Ph.D.

 I obtained my B.A. and M.S. degrees in Biology (aquatic focus) from Eastern Michigan University, Ypsilanti, Michigan.
 I have a Ph.D. in Natural Resources from the University of Michigan, Ann Arbor, Michigan.
 Before coming to Cleveland State, I taught at Indiana University of Pennsylvania and a limnology course at Kellogg Biological Field Station, Michigan State University.
 I was a senior researcher for the Danish Geological Survey, living in Copenhagen, Denmark for 2 years.

 My primary research focuses on understanding urban and urbanizing environments and the effects of human activities on freshwater and wetland ecosystems.
 I use a combination of contemporary data, paleolimnological techniques, and quantitative environmental reconstruction to estimate past conditions and natural variability, to identify disturbances, determine rates of change, and realistic recovery endpoints in aquatic/wetland ecosystems.

 I work with and provide scientific expertise to regional partners including: The Cleveland Botanical Gardens, the Cuyahoga County Planning Commission, The Cleveland MetroParks, the Cuyahoga River Remedial Action Plan.

 I am a member of the Ecological Society of America, International Association of Great Lakes Research,and the Society of Wetland Scientists.

-I have mentored a number of undergraduate researchers, summer REU students.
+I have mentored a number of undergraduate and graduate researchers.
 I teach courses in Aquatic Ecosystems, Ecology, Great Lakes, Stream, and Wetland Ecology.
 My current research projects with graduate and undergraduate students include an assessment of urban lakes in Cuyahoga County; historic change in the Cuyahoga River; and determining the environmental and climate history of lake ecosystems.